See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Probabilistic Matching

-Probabilistic matching estimates the likelihood that two records belong to the same customer using signals like IP address, device type, browser fingerprint, or behavioral patterns.
-While less certain than deterministic matching, it extends reach to anonymous visitors and cookieless environments.
-Marketers must define confidence thresholds — typically 85-95% — to determine what constitutes a positive match.
+Probabilistic matching estimates the likelihood that two records belong to the same customer using signals like IP address, device type, and behavioral patterns.
+While less certain than deterministic matching, it extends reach to anonymous visitors and cross-device identity stitching.
+Marketers must define confidence thresholds — typically 70-95% depending on use case — to determine what constitutes a positive match.
+Note that browser-based signals like fingerprinting have become less reliable as Safari, Firefox, and Chrome have progressively restricted or blocked these techniques.

 DimensionDeterministicProbabilistic